jonase/eastwood/README.next.md

 to analyze Clojure source code.
 It performs some sanity checks on the source code that the Clojure compiler does not (at least as of Clojure versions 1.5.1 and 1.6.0).

-For example, Eastwood will throw an exception when analyzing code with a type hint `^Typename` where the type name is a Java class that has not been imported by default by the Clojure compiler, nor by an `:import` inside of an `ns` form.
-In most cases, an explanatory message should be given by Eastwood explaining the problem's cause, and what you can do to change your code so that Eastwood can analyze it.

 ### Explicit use of Clojure environment `&env`